 April is Irritable Bowel Syndrome (IBS) Awareness month, so it is important to shed light on this common gastrointestinal (GI) disorder that goes undiagnosed for millions.
-Let’s learn from IBS nutrition Expert EA Stewart on what it is, and the dietary lifestyle changes that can make a difference.
+Let’s learn what it is, and the dietary lifestyle changes that can make a difference.

 IBS is a functional disorder of the gastrointestinal (GI) tract.
 In a nutshell, IBS is caused by changes in the way the GI tract works.
 Unlike other GI disorders such as Crohn’s or celiac disease, IBS does not damage the GI tract.
 However, the reality is that the symptoms can be severe and debilitating for many people, affecting their day-to-day life, and why it is so important to raise IBS awareness.